svitelli/final_project_artist_books/pages/about.md

 ## Contributors

-My name is Sarah Vitelli, and I am a second-year student in the MLS program at Indiana University.
-I would like to thank the librarians at the Sciences Library for their help with the Artist Books, specifically Jen Simms and Bob Noel.
-I would also like to thank Professor John Walsh and Alex Wingate for their instruction and assistance this semester.
+My name is Sarah Vitelli, and I created this site.
+I am a second-year student in the MLS program at Indiana University.

 ## About the Metadata

 The metadata application profile (MAP) I used to build this digital library can be found on the Metadata Application Profile page.
 I used two controlled vocabularies for the “subject” metadata field, the [Proposed International Standard Nomenclature for Fields of Science and Technology (SKOS)](https://skos.um.es/unesco6/#:~:text=The%20Proposed%20international%20standard%20nomenclature,by%20the%20Scientific%20Advisory%20Committee.) for science subjects, and [Getty’s Art & Architecture Thesaurus (AAT)](https://www.getty.edu/research/tools/vocabularies/aat/) for art subjects.
+I used the metadata elements required by CollectionBuilder-GH, which were: ObjectID; FileName; Format; and Title.
+I also used the optional fields: Creator; ISBN; Date; Subject; PlaceofPublication and Description.
+I created my own custom fields including: Publisher; Size; and Materials.

 ## Technology Information

 I used an overhead scanner located in Wells Library at Indiana University to digitize these materials.
 This was beneficial since some of the materials could potentially be damaged by using a typical flatbed scanner.
+I utilized GitHub and CollectionBuilder to build my site.

 ## Rights Information

 All rights to each of the Science Artist Books belong to the creator of the book.

+## Acknowledgments

+I would like to thank the librarians at the Sciences Library for their help with the Science Artist Books, specifically Jen Simms and Bob Noel.
+I would like to thank Professor John Walsh and Alex Wingate for their instruction and assistance this semester.